2017; HD video; 3 minutes

 Soft Plots portrays a conception of urban living that is both group-oriented and discontinuous, with underlying conflicts and competitions.
-In many ways, we live big cities like we live small towns—except that our community is scattered across a dense network of other communities and other storied lives of which we only catch a glimpse.
+In many ways, we live in big cities like we live in small towns—except that our communities are scattered across a dense network of other communities and other storied lives of which we only catch a glimpse.
 Soft Plots is a mental map of meaningful locations and (richly-inhabited) voids in between.

 Soft Plots is part of The Humors, a four-part video collage series exploring urban dispositions.